privacysandbox/measurement-simulation/OVERVIEW.md

 To decide which buckets to include in the domain file see the [definition for Aggregation keys (buckets)][8].

-Should you decide to create `domain.avro` files, The Measurement Simulation Library will fetch those files just before invocation of the LocalTestingTool using the following steps:

-1. Identify the batch key of the batch.
-The batch key is the key returned from the batching strategy.
-1. Sanitize the batch key.
-The following characters are turned into a hyphen: period(.), forward-slash (/), asterisk (*), colon (:), tilde (~).
-1. Locate the batch's domain file.
-All domain files will be under the `domain` subdirectory.
-Under the `domain` subdirectory, batch specific subdirectories should be named after the batch key.
-Under the batch key subdirectories should be a `domain.avro` file.

 ### Client-side output